-Most anti-harassment and bullying policies will include at least the following:
+Anti-harassment and bullying policies should include at least the following:

-- Clear definitions of bullying and harassment, including the legal definition of 'harassment' for the purposes of the Equality Act - Illustrative examples of behaviour that may constitute bullying and harassment - A statement that workers are encouraged to report behaviour they think may constitute workplace bullying, and a commitment from the employer to a reprisal -free complaints procedure - Confirmation that the policy also applies to work-related situations outside normal office hours or off-site, e.g. after-work drinks - Clear procedures for workers to report harassment and bullying.
-Workers should be able to report bullying and harassment to a variety of colleagues, not just their manager (who may be the harasser/bully)
+- Clear definitions of bullying and harassment, covering the definition of the different types of harassment (including sexual harassment) for the purposes of the Equality Act, the protected characteristics, and victimisation.
+There should be a statement that this behaviour will not be tolerated. - Clear examples of behaviour that may constitute bullying and different types of harassment, which are relevant to the organisation and reflect a diverse range of workers. - Confirmation that the policy also applies to work-related situations outside normal hours or off-site, e.g. after-work drinks, and conduct on social media.

-- Confirmation that workers are encouraged to report bullying and harassment by their colleagues - Consideration of which workers are covered by the policy - for example, whether casual, agency, and freelance staff are covered.
-Given the scope of the applicable legislation, it is normally advisable to include such categories - An opportunity for staff to follow either an informal or formal resolution process.
-The formal resolution process should require workers to put their complaints in writing and, as appropriate, follow the grievance procedure - Provisions to suspend the alleged harasser/ bully during the investigation process or, if this is not practicable, to allow the worker bringing the complaint to remain at home during this period - Confirmation that workers may be disciplined and ultimately dismissed for violating their co-workers' dignity at work and that they may also be individually liable to pay compensation - Specification of the disciplinary sanctions available in cases of harassment and/or bullying - e.g. warnings; relocation to a different role; withdrawal of management responsibilities; attendance at counselling or behavioural training; or dismissal
+- An explanation of what steps will be taken to prevent and deal with third-party harassment. - A statement that workers are encouraged to report behaviour they think may constitute workplace bullying or harassment, and a commitment from the employer to a reprisal-free complaints procedure. - Clear procedures for workers to report harassment and bullying.
+Workers should be able to report concerns to a variety of colleagues, not just their manager (who may be the harasser/bully). - Confirmation that workers are encouraged to report bullying and harassment by their colleagues. - Consideration of which workers are covered by the policy - for example, whether casual, agency, and freelance staff are covered.
+Given the scope of the applicable legislation, it is normally advisable to include such categories. - An opportunity for staff to follow either an informal or formal resolution process.
+The formal resolution process should require workers to put their complaints in writing and, as appropriate, follow the grievance procedure. - Provisions to suspend the alleged harasser/bully during the investigation process or, if this is not practicable, to allow the worker bringing the complaint to remain at home during this period. - Confirmation that workers may be disciplined and ultimately dismissed for violating their coworkers' dignity at work and that they may also be individually liable to pay compensation.

+Specification of the disciplinary sanctions available in cases of harassment and/or bullying, up to and including dismissal.